xszheng2020/lingua/README.md

 # or if you have access to a slurm cluster
 sbatch setup/create_env.sh
 ```
-Once that is done your can activate the environement
+Once that is done your can activate the environment
 ```
 conda activate lingua_<date>
 ```